Are you an international student?

 Many already know PTPTN's requirements by now, but for those of you who don't, here is a gentle reminder:

 PTPTN covers many courses, which we have listed down just below.
 However, if you do have to ask, PTPTN does not cover private pre-university courses such as A-Levels, AUSMAT/SACE, Matriculation and the like.
-Moving onwards to the good bit (Please note the type of institution they have listed down) :
+Moving onwards to the good bit (please note the type of institution they have listed down):

-* Education Loans are prioritised for students in UNITEM, UNITAR, Wawasan Open University and Asia E University.
+* Education Loans are prioritised for students in UNITEM, UNITAR, Wawasan Open University and Asia e University.

-PTPTN base their amount given, on which category you fall under, whether its A, B or C.
+PTPTN base their amount given, on which category you fall under, whether it's A, B or C.

-Note: If you are still confused, please scroll above to re-check with category you fall under.
+Note: If you are still confused, please scroll above to re-check with the category you fall under.
 Remember, it is based on household income.

 It is indeed necessary, especially when PTPTN has time and again reminded the public that payments should begin from month 7, with or without notice from PTPTN.
-Evidently, many have failed to note the very important statement, with the news of droves of people being black-listed coming to light in recent times.
-If you're facing difficulties, visit one of the PTPTN offices and talk to their employees, who may help you in settling.
-Also, do not forget the offer of discounts for big sum payments, valid till December 31, 2017.
+Evidently, many have failed to note the very important statement, with the news of droves of people being blacklisted coming to light in recent times.
+If you're facing difficulties, visit one of the PTPTN offices and talk to their employees who may help you in settling.
+Also, do not forget the offer of discounts for big sum payments, valid till December 31, 2018.
 To find out in detail about repaying your loans, please click the link below to view the PTPTN Repayment Brochure.